Develop Warehouse Skills That Can Help You Get Ahead

-With recent indications that major employers are seriously invested in the quality of their warehouse employees, warehousing jobs are more attractive now than they have been in the recent past.
+With recent indications that major employers are seriously invested in the quality of their warehouse employees, warehouse worker jobs are more attractive now than they have been in the recent past.

 To answer those questions, we asked Aerotek Account Manager Reid Johnson and Recruiter Hadeed Aseel for advice.
 They both specialize in finding candidates for positions in the busy logistics hub of Indianapolis, giving them an in-depth understanding of the evolving warehousing job market.